Background pattern

 Rare(may affect up to 1 in 1,000 people):

-• liver problems such as jaundice, enlarged liver, or fatty liver, inflammation (hepatitis).
+• liver disorders such as jaundice, enlarged liver, or fatty liver, inflammation (hepatitis).
 You may feel unwell, notice yellowing of the skin and whites of the eyes, have pale stools, dark urine, and severe stomach pain

 • inflammation of the pancreas (pancreatitis).
-You may experience severe stomach pain that radiates to the back, have a swollen and soft stomach, feel unwell and generally ill
+You may experience severe stomach pain that radiates to the back, have a swollen and soft stomach, and feel unwell and generally ill

 • rupture of muscle tissue (rhabdomyolysis).
 You may have muscle pain, especially in the shoulders, thighs, or lower back, weakness or difficulty moving your arms or legs, dark urine, or little or no urine.

-Very rare(may affect up to 1 in 10,000 people):
+Very Rare(may affect up to 1 in 10,000 people):

 Frequent(may affect up to 1 in 10 people):